 We made the decision to move to the Vancouver, WA area a year ago and fully committed to the idea.
 My wife found a new job in the field of orthodontics and I will be teaching first grade.

 We have moved from a city with a population density of 3,900 people per square mile to a rural outskirt of Vancouver with a population density of 670 people per square mile.
 It’s rural.
-We said to goodbye to the modern amenities of an 800 square foot condo and said hello to a 1960s hand-built home.
+We said goodbye to the modern amenities of an 800 square foot condo and said hello to a 1960s hand-built home on five acres.
+So rural, that during my first week, I was approached by a republican candidate for congress on his bike, while working in the yard.
+That’s in addition to driving tractors, riding motorcycles and fly fishing.

 Bob Dylan sang in Temporary Like Achilles, “I’m helpless like a rich man’s child”.
 While I’m no rich man in terms of currency, the salary I earn has provided a means of living comfortably.
 As result, I haven’t had to learn how to do certain things for myself.
 Car/Truck repairs have been a long and miserable experience in my past.
 More often than not I’ve felt taken advantage thinking, “If only I knew how to do it myself!”